With days starting to shorten and the end of summer in sight, now is the time to start feeding our feathered friends again.

 - Replenish seeds and fat balls often to ensure a regular and balanced food supply.
 Once they identify your garden as a food source, they will prioritise it over other locations.

-- If you have multiple bird feeders, space them out to prevent crowding.
+- Space the bird feeders out around the garden to prevent crowding.
 Some garden birds will dominate a feeding station and will chase away other wild birds.
 If all the feeders are in one place, some birds may not get the opportunity to use them.

 What to feed the wild birds this autumn